Tinkerforge/doc/en/source/Hardware/Bricklets/One_Wire.rst

 |test_intro|

-|test_connect|.
+|test_connect| and connect a 1-wire device to the Bricklet.

 |test_tab|
-If everything went as expected you can now use the Brick Viewer to communicate with a connected 1-wire device.
+If everything went as expected you can now use
+Brick Viewer to communicate with a connected 1-wire device.

 .. image:: /Images/Bricklets/bricklet_one_wire_brickv.jpg